MiRoDS/MiRoDS.github.io/project4.md

 ![Line plot: Filtered 1st derivative of the timeseries of confirmed cases in the 10 countries with highest number of infections](./images/capstone_timeseries_derivative_filtered.png "Filtered 1st derivative of the timeseries of confirmed cases in the 10 countries with highest number of infections")

 However, what is now the point in time at which the exponential growth slows down?
 This must be the point at which the increase of new cases per day is highest: Mathematically, this is the maximum of the second derivative also know as the inflection point.
 It is visualized in the following plot.
-Note, that the shown curves are the result of a median filter and a Savitzky-Golay filter.
+Pleasse note, that the shown curves have also been applied to a median filter and a Savitzky-Golay filter.

 ![Line plot: Filtered 2nd derivative of the timeseries of confirmed cases in the 10 countries with highest number of infections](./images/capstone_timeseries_2nd_derivative_filtered.png "Filtered 2nd derivative of the timeseries of confirmed cases in the 10 countries with highest number of infections")